ehetherington/libtinylogger/README.md

 	$ gcc -o test-logger test-logger.c -pthread -lpthread -ltinylogger
 	$ ./test-logger

-## Pre-configured output styles available <a name="output-styles"/>
+## Pre-configured output formats available <a name="output-formats"/>
-Based on the output format selected by the user, a use of log_debug() will produce a variety of output styles.
+Based on the output format selected by the user, a use of log_debug() will produce a variety of output formats.
 Given the following line of code:

 ~~~{.c}
     log_debug("%s AF_PACKET(%d)", ifname, address_family);